See what compensation your airline must provide when your short-haul flight is delayed

-For instance, you can probably claim if the delay was caused by poor aircraft maintenance or flight crew being unavailable or a technical fault on an aircraft that is not out of the ordinary.
+You can probably claim if the delay was caused by poor aircraft maintenance, flight crew being unavailable or a technical fault on an aircraft that is not out of the ordinary.

 However, delays caused by things like extreme weather, air traffic control or airport employee strikes, situations where the entire airport was closed or other ‘extraordinary circumstances’ are not eligible for compensation.